Real Madrid confirm signing of Alaba from Bayern Munich on a free transfer | Goal.com

-Real Madrid confirm signing of Alaba from Bayern Munich on a free transfer
+Real Madrid confirm signing of Alaba from Bayern Munich on free transfer

 Real Madrid have confirmed the signing of utility man David Alaba on a free transfer following the expiration of his contract at Bayern Munich.